Love is Love

-Back in the late 1980s when I conducted the first round of interviews for my oral history book about the LGBT civil rights movement, I often found myself saying in response to the brave things people told me they did: “That took courage.”
-And virtually every time, the person who sat across from me said: “That wasn’t courage.
-I was angry.”
-People were angry about what had been done to them and what had been denied them and were determined to fight back so no one else would have to live through what they did.
+Back in the late 1980s when I conducted the first round of interviews for my oral history book about the LGBTQ civil rights movement, I often found myself saying in response to the brave things people told me they did: “That took courage.”
+And virtually every time, the person who sat across from me said: “That wasn’t courage, I was angry.”
+They were angry at what had been done to them and what had been denied them and were determined to fight back so no one else would have to experience what they did.

 But as I came to understand, anger wasn’t the only emotion that inspired people to take risks and challenge the status quo.
 There was also love—the right to love and be loved for who we are.
 It drove people to risk seeking out others like themselves, to challenge laws that criminalized their love, and to fight for rights that would secure and protect their love for one another and their children.
 Love, for LGBTQ people, is by definition political—whether we like it or not.

-The four love stories we present in this special Valentine’s Day bonus episode come from people who took high profile roles in the LGBT civil rights movement in the 1960s and ‘70s.
-On most days we celebrate their their contributions to the movement.
+The four love stories we present in this special Valentine’s Day bonus episode come from people who took high-profile roles in the LGBTQ civil rights movement in the 1960s and ’70s.
+On most days we celebrate their contributions to the movement.
 In this episode we get a peek into their hearts with stories of cautious love, the loss of a love, love sickness, and first love.

 To learn more about the four people we feature in this episode—Nancy Walker, Damien Martin, Kay Lahusen, and Morty Manford—have a look at the notes that follow below.

 Nancy Walker met the love of her life in 1962, but it was nine years before the two women found their way to an organization in Toronto (where they were living at the time) that provided counseling, legal work, and social events to the LGBTQ community.
 Nancy signed on as their vice president for a couple of years and her partner volunteered as program chairperson.